Jeomon/ReAct-Agent/src/agent/prompt.md

 {tools}

-### General Instructions:
-When faced with a question, follow these two options based on your reasoning:
+- **Important:** When faced with a question, follow these two options based on your reasoning:

 **Option 1: Using Tools**
 If you need to use a tool to gather information or reach an answer, use the following format: